nliorni/urepository/Snakemake ngsw 4.0/README.md

 For the DAG of jobs, type:

-			./run.py -d | dot -Tsvg > dag.svg
+			./run.py <workflowfile.json> -d | dot -Tsvg > dag.svg

-the expected output should be:
+the expected output should be:  (some of those are now temporary)

-	-a "qc" directory with the .zip and .html report of fastqc -a "meqc" directory with the results of the MEQC.R script -a "mapped_reads" directory which contains the .bam file (fastq reference genome mapping) -a "reheaded_reads" with the reheaded .bam file (reheading) -a "dedup" directory which contains the .bam files without duplicates, and a metrics.txt file (remove (pcr) duplicates)
+	-a "qc" directory with the .zip and .html report of fastqc -a "meqc" directory with the results of the MEQC.R script -an "icov" directory with the output of iCoverage
+	-a "mapped_reads" directory which contains the .bam file (fastq reference genome mapping) -a "reheaded_reads" with the reheaded .bam file (reheading) -a "dedup" directory which contains the .bam files without duplicates, and a metrics.txt file (remove (pcr) duplicates)